aquamme/ember-disk-drive/README.md

 ## Installation

-I haven't published this to npm yet as it's still in 0.0.X territory, so you'll need to
+I haven't published this to npm yet as it's still in the early stages, so you'll need to

 * Add a line in your package.json file that points to this repository
 * `npm install`